 Francis B. Johnson lived from 1792-1844.
 Born in Philadelphia, he eventually started his professional career around 1812 as a violinist.
 He also learned to play the bugle, keyed bugle, cornet, and various other instruments.
 Little is known of his early life, but it is believed that he received training from an Irish-keyed bugle soloist by the name of Richard Willis, who later took on a leadership position at West Point in 1818.
-The keyed bugle was invented by an Irish bandleader, Joseph Halliday, in 1810 and dubbed by the Duke of Kent as
+The keyed bugle was invented by an Irish bandleader, Joseph Halliday, in 1810.

 Despite his compositional works, most of Johnson’s fame was gained through his band’s recognition by wealthy white society.
 Johnson and his band became associated with the Philadelphia State Fencibles, which was a band contracted by the units of the militia, and the Summer Resort at Saratoga Springs, prior to the residency for the Philadelphia Orchestra.
 Johnson’s career really took off in 1824 when he composed the majority of the music for the welcoming celebration of General Lafayette who was a Revolutionary War hero who traveled the U.S. in celebration of his great achievement.